MyTooliT/ICOtronic/Documentation/API/usage.rst

 .. currentmodule:: icotronic.can.node.stu

-To connect to a sensor device (e.g. SHA, SMH, STH) use the async context manager of the coroutine :meth:`stu.connect_sensor_device`.
+To connect to a sensor device (e.g. SHA, SMH, STH) use the async context manager of the coroutine :meth:`stu.connect_sensor_node`.
 To connect to a device you need to know one of the `identifiers of the device`_.
 In the example below we connect to a device with the name `Test-STH`:

 .. doctest::